microsoft/azure-iot-developer-kit/docs/_projects/02-remote-monitoring.md

 ## Step 2.
 Open the RemoteMonitoring sample

-1. Disconnect DevKit from your computer if it is connected.
+1. Disconnect the DevKit from your computer, if it is connected.

 2. Start VS Code.

-3. Connect DevKit to your computer.
+3. Connect the DevKit to your computer.
 VS Code automatically detects your DevKit and opens the following pages:
-  * Preview README.md: The DevKit introduction page.
+  * The DevKit introduction page.
   * Arduino Examples: Hands-on samples to get started with DevKit.

 4. Expand left side **ARDUINO EXAMPLES** section, browse to **Examples for MXCHIP AZ3166 > AzureIoT**, and select **RemoteMonitoring**.
-This will open a new VS Code window with project folder in it.
+This will open a new VS Code window with a project folder in it.

 ![mini-solution-vscode]({{"/assets/images/mini-solution/vscode_start.png" | absolute_url }})